AztecProtocol/aztec-packages/docs/docs/aztec/concepts/communication/cross_chain_calls.md

 Similarly to the ordering of private and public functions, we can also reap the benefits of intentionally ordering messages between L1 and L2.
 When a message is sent from L1 to L2, it has been "emitted" by an action in the past (an L1 interaction), allowing us to add it to the list of consumables at the "beginning" of the block execution.
 This practical approach means that a message could be consumed in the same block it is included.
 In a sophisticated setup, rollup $n$ could send an L2 to L1 message that is then consumed on L1, and the response is added already in $n+1$.
 However, messages going from L2 to L1 will be added as they are emitted.

 :::info
-Because everything is unilateral and async, the application developer have to explicitly handle failure cases such that user can gracefully recover.
+Because everything is unilateral and async, the application developer has to explicitly handle failure cases such that the user can gracefully recover.
 Example where recovering is of utmost importance is token bridges, where it is very inconvenient if the locking of funds on one domain occur, but never the minting or unlocking on the other.
 :::

 ## Components